GUYS AND DOLLS

 A curious romance slowly develops between Sky and an evangelist, Sister Sarah, played by the wonderful Jean Simmons, one of my favourite actresses of the period.
 I loved every scene between her and Sky, especially the prolonged scene when they first meet and clash.
 Their dialogue is sparky and entertaining, and the scene ends with a very nice song, in which Simmons reveals a lovely singing voice.

-It would be interesting to compare the dialogue from the original Broadway show with that in the film, given that the screenplay was written by Joseph L Mankiewicz, who also directs this film.
-He was adept at writing sophisticated and witty scripts, such as the Oscar-winning screenplay for 'All About Eve', and my guess is that his main contributions were to the scenes between Sky and Sarah.
+The screenplay was written by Joseph L Mankiewicz, who also directs this film.
+His forte was writing sophisticated and witty scripts, such as the Oscar-winning screenplay for 'All About Eve', and my guess is that his main writing contributions were to the scenes between Sky and Sarah.

 Inevitably everything works out happily in the end, and we finish with a double wedding, although I was a little surprised and disappointed that a reconciliation scene between Sky and Sarah that must have happened before their wedding takes place offscreen.